radianttap/Alley/README.md

 1. Want to get the data at the URL you are targeting, no matter what
 2. In case when it’s simply not possible, display some useful error to the end-customer *and* display / log what error actually happened so you can troubleshoot and debug

-Second point is not to have.
+Second point is nice to have.
 First one is vastly more important since that data is the reason you are doing this at all.

 Thus main feature of Alley is **automatic request retries** for predefined conditions.